BarbyKelly/quizproject/README.md

   and players can be created beside their suggested questions (Developer would confirm validity and relevance of the questions and answers before they are made public)
 - Displaying the name of the chosen Quiz Level, throughout the Quiz
+- Next Question comes up once previous question has been answered or Time is up, and answer has been revealed

 [Back to top](#contents)